gchq/stroom-docs/content/en/docs/HOWTOs/EventFeeds/ProcessingHowTo.md

 {{< screenshot "HOWTOs/UI-FeedProcessing-38.png" >}}Stroom UI Create Feed - Translation - Stepping Indicator 3{{< /screenshot >}}

-and note that a new record has been processed in the _input_ and _output_ panes.
+And note that a new record has been processed in the _input_ and _output_ panes.
 Further, if one steps back to the `Source` element of the pipeline to view the raw source file, we see that the highlighted __current__ line is the 12th line of processed data.
-It is the 10th actual bluecoat event, but remember the #Software, #Version lines are considered as processed data (2+10 = 12).
+It is the 10th actual Bluecoat event, but remember the #Software, #Version lines are considered as processed data (2+10 = 12).
 Also noted that the #Date and #Fields lines are not considered processed data, and hence do not contribute to the **recordNo** value.

 {{< screenshot "HOWTOs/UI-FeedProcessing-39.png" >}}Stroom UI Create Feed - Translation - Stepping Indicator 4{{< /screenshot >}}